A variational approach to dimension-free self-normalized concentration: A general bound via the convex conjugate

-Before we get there, however, let us compare Theorem~\ref{thm:stitching-simplified} with the line-crossing inequality in Theorem~\ref{thm:sub-psi}.
-Figure~\ref{fig:fixed_vs_stitched} examines the sub-$\psi_{G,c}$ boundary both for fixed values of $\lambda$ and when we stitch over $\lambda$.
-For reasonable sample sizes, some values of $\lambda$ dominate the stitched boundary of Theorem~\ref{thm:stitching-simplified} (dotted black line).
-This is not out of step with previous work: stitching is often deployed as a theoretical tool to obtain optimal rates, not necessarily as a practical bound.
-We find that smaller values of $\lambda$ tend to do better, but not monotonically.
-In practice we recommend sample splitting (if possible) to choose $\lambda$.

-Let us now move on to Theorem~\ref{thm:convex_conjugate_bound}, which explicitly relates the growth of $\|S_t\|_{V_t^{-1}}$ to the inverse of $\psi^*$.
-As stated, the result is more of mathematical interest than of practical value.
-We consider general CGF-like functions $\psi$ which have a nonnegative third derivative and $\lambda_{\max}<\infty$, and show how to relate the growth rate to the convex conjugate of $\psi$.
-Since we stitch over epochs of the form $\{t: \eta^k\leq \|S_\tau\|_{V_\tau^{-1}} <\eta^{k+1}\}$, the iterated logarithm term of the bound is a function of $\|S_\tau\|_{V_\tau^{-1}}$ itself instead of $\det V_\tau$ as in Theorem~\ref{thm:stitching-simplified}.
-Such self-reference makes the bound difficult to apply (though this is remedied somewhat by Corollary~\ref{cor:convex_conjugate_2} below).
-Still, as iterated logarithm terms grow extremely slowly,\footnote{For instance, $\log_2(\log_2(10^{200}))<10$. $10^{200}$ is roughly the number of books in Jorge Luis Borges' \emph{Library of Babel}~\citep{borges1964labyrinths}, while the approximate number of the atoms in the observable universe is a meager $10^{80}$. } we feel the result gives a sense of the growth rate of $\|S_t\|_{V_t^{-1}}$.
-The proof is provided in Appendix~\ref{proof:convex_conjugate}.
-We refer again to Remark~\ref{rem:super-gaussian} which points out that the assumption that $\psi(\lambda)/\lambda^2$ is nondecreasing is a minor one.
+As stated, Theorem~\ref{thm:convex_conjugate_bound} is more of mathematical interest than of practical value.
+We consider general CGF-like functions $\psi$ which have a nonnegative third derivative and show how to relate the growth rate to the convex conjugate of $\psi$.
+Since we stitch over epochs of the form $\{t: \eta^k\leq \|S_\tau\|_{(V_\tau+U_0)^{-1}} <\eta^{k+1}\}$, the width of the bound is itself function of $\|S_\tau\|_{(V_\tau+U_0)^{-1}}$ itself instead of $\det V_\tau$ as in Theorem~\ref{thm:stitching-simplified}.
+In particular, the width depends on an iterated-logarithm term involving $\|S_\tau\|_{(V_\tau+U_0)^{1}}$ and a second term $f_\psi(2\|S_\tau\|_{(V_\tau+U_0)^{-1}})$, for a function $f$ defined below.
+Such self-reference makes the bound difficult to apply.
+Still, as iterated logarithm terms grow extremely slowly,\footnote{For instance, $\log_2(\log_2(10^{200}))<10$. $10^{200}$ is roughly the number of books in Jorge Luis Borges' \emph{Library of Babel}~\citep{borges1964labyrinths}, while the approximate number of the atoms in the observable universe is a meager $10^{80}$. } and $f$ is often sublinear, we feel the result gives a sense of the growth rate of $\|S_t\|_{(V_t+U_0)^{-1}}$.